dirkhh/adsb-feeder-image/README.md

 ```
 Or you could do the more sensible thing of downloading the script, reading it, and then executing it.

+The UI can be accessed via port 1099.

 # for developers

 This repo actually contains the scripting to create the SD card image for some common SBCs to run an ADS-B feeder.
 And as 'releases' it publishes such images.